My approach

 I value the relationship I have with each client I work with and see it as an honour to walk alongside people in their journey.

-Alongside private practice I work for the charity Release facilitating therapeutic groups for new mums.
-I work as a Lead Tutor at East Sussex College on the BACP accredited Foundation degree in person-centred counselling.
-I also facilitate reflective practice and wellbeing workshops for frontline workers.
-I previously worked as a counsellor for a specialist grief charity.
+I am fully qualified as a Humanistic Psychotherapeutic Counsellor, with a Postgraduate Diploma from Brighton University.
+Alongside private practice, I work as a Lead Tutor at East Sussex College on the Foundation degree in Person-centred Counselling and as a Lecturer in Counselling at Brighton University, teaching on their ‘Developing a Therapeutic Relationship and Counselling Skills’ module.
+I facilitate reflective practice and wellbeing workshops for frontline workers.
+I previously worked for the charity Release facilitating therapeutic groups for new mums.
+I have also worked as a counsellor for a specialist grief charity.

 I am an accredited member of the British Association for Counselling and Psychotherapy and work within their framework for good practice.
 I am reliable and dedicated to professionalism in my work, whilst remaining down to earth and human!

 Before training as a counsellor I worked with people struggling with mental health or addiction, mainly within the homeless community.
 In this role I found myself able to connect with people from all walks of life and see people beyond the labels given to them.
 I learnt the value in opening up to the ‘shadowy’ sides of ourselves that we can shy away from, and the healing that can come from bringing these parts of ourselves into the light of an accepting person.
-Seeing the way these therapeutic relationships enabled people to grow towards their potential and become more truly themselves led me to training as a counsellor.
+Seeing the way these therapeutic relationships enabled people to grow towards their potential and become more truly themselves led me to training as a therapist.

 Contact